Regulations and Waivers for DDD

 To be on a Medicaid HCBS waiver, a person must meet level of care requirements outlined in the waiver.

-• Comprehensive Developmental Disabilities (CDD) Waiver – Offers services for people of all ages with developmental disabilities.
+Comprehensive Developmental Disabilities (CDD) Waiver – Offers services for people of all ages with developmental disabilities.
 Maximizes independence as participants live, work and socialize in their communities.
-A participant must have a developmental disability and meet level of care for an intermediate care facility for people with developmental disabilities (ICF/DD).
+A participant must have a developmental disability and meet level of care for an intermediate care facility for individuals with intellectual disabilities (ICF/IID).

-• Developmental Disabilities Adult Day (DDAD) Waiver – Offers services for people ages 21 and over with developmental disabilities.
+Developmental Disabilities Adult Day (DDAD) Waiver – Offers services for people ages 21 and over with developmental disabilities.
 Maximizes participants' independence to work in their communities.
 There is a focus on competitive, integrated employment.
-A participant must have a developmental disability and meet level of care for an intermediate care facility for people with developmental disabilities (ICF/DD).
+A participant must have a developmental disability and meet level of care for an intermediate care facility for individuals with intellectual disabilities (ICF/IID).

 Nebraska Legislature